xapian/xapian-gsoc-proposal/proposal.rst

 Xapian already supports the Vector space model used in Tf-idf Weighting Schemes.It has some normalisation (described by SMART) already implemented by sub classing WEIGHT.We can add more normalizations if we made some more statistics available to our Weighting Schemes.
 For example ,getting the max-tf would enable us to implement the "aug-norm" and "max-norm" described in SMART normalisation.

-I would also be implementing the following normalizations (described in the below mentioned research papers http://www.kolda.net/publication/ornl-tm-13756.pdf)- Entropy,Global frequency IDF,Changed-coefficient ATF1,Augmented average term frequency,Augmented log,Square root,Log-global frequency IDF,Incremented global frequency IDF,Square root global frequency IDF.These normalisations have proven to be more effective than other popular weighting schemes in certain cases.(For details ,please refer the research paper.)
+I would also be implementing the following normalizations (described in the below mentioned research papers http://www.kolda.net/publication/ornl-tm-13756.pdf)- Entropy,Global frequency IDF,Changed-coefficient ATF1,Augmented average term frequency,Augmented log,Square root,Log-global frequency IDF,Incremented global frequency IDF,Square root global frequency IDF.

+These normalisations have proven to be more effective than other popular weighting schemes in certain cases.(For details ,please refer the research paper.)

 The above mentioned normalizations dont need any other extra statistics,i.e, all the required stats are already available.So, only a small patch is required for each.